matlidivyasree-collab/-Development-of-a-Healthcare-Operations-Intelligence-Dashboard-with-Decision-Analytics-Group-2/README.md

 ├── data_cleaning/       # Python scripts / Jupyter Notebooks used for preprocessing
-├── data_cleaned/        # Final, cleaned datasets used to power the dashboards ├── eda/                 # Exploratory Data Analysis notebooks and visualizations ├── Dashboard 1/         # Source files and assets for Dashboard 1 ├── Dashboard 2/         # Source files and assets for Dashboard 2
+├── data_cleaned/        # Final, cleaned datasets used to power the dashboards ├── eda/                 # Exploratory Data Analysis notebooks and visualizations ├── dashboard 1/         # Source files and assets for Dashboard 1 ├── Dashboard 2/         # Source files and assets for Dashboard 2
 ├── Dashboard 3/         # Source files and assets for Dashboard 3
 ├── Dashboard 4/         # Source files and assets for Dashboard 4